plexil-group/plexil_docs/GettingStarted/Tutorial.rst

 a system to automate, we have created the Robosim simulator.
 This tutorial will guide you through learning |PLEXIL| using this simulator.

-Throughout this tutorial links to the :ref:`PLEXIL Documentation <PLEXILReferences>` will be provided so you can read more about the topics we explore.
+Throughout this tutorial links to the :ref:`PLEXIL Documentation <PLEXILReference>` will be provided so you can read more about the topics we explore.

 .. _starting_the_simulation: